Tributaries of Ganga

 Name the tributaries of River Ganga

 A tributary is a small stream whose water, in the end, flows into a bigger river.
-Water delivery, monsoon water storage, groundwater recharge, nutrient delivery, and sediment shipping are reasons why the tributaries play a great function in preserving the glide of the river Ganga.
+The tributaries of Ganga play a significant role in water delivery, monsoon water storage, groundwater recharge, nutrient delivery, and sediment shipping, all of which are essential for preserving the flow of the river Ganga.

 Right Bank Tributaries of Ganga